Strange Things in Gillingham

 The following photographs show this graffiti:

 So, what exactly is, or was, the mindreader?
 I have no idea whatsoever.
-I once asked my Dad about it when we walked past it together around 20 years ago, and he said he didn't know what it was about, but the graffiti had been there for as long as he could remember.
-Perhaps strangely, very similar graffiti appears on a wall of Rochester's marketplace.
-I'll try to post pictures in the future.
+I once asked my Dad about it when we walked past it together a few times in the 1980s, and he said he didn't know what it was about, but the graffiti had been there for as long as he could remember.
+Perhaps strangely, very similar graffiti appeared on a wall of Rochester's old marketplace, now the car park of the new Rochester Railway Station.

 During May 2004 I was contacted by Steve Rayner, who writes the "Memories" column in the Medway News (the weekly local paper).
 He used to live in Rochester when the graffiti first appeared, and told me that there were quite a few of these daubings, including one near the old police station in Epaul Lane, and another in New Cut, Chatham.
 Many people thought they were written as a prank by medical students (the Medway Hospital is a teaching hospital) or possibly someone who was under the influence of LSD.